 What is Section 179?

 Section 179 gained the attention of businesses, especially those in the label & packaging market, in 2008 because of the Stimulus Act.
-Nine years ago the Stimulus Act was passed by the United States congress, providing several types of economic stimuli to boost the country’s economy.
+Ten years ago the Stimulus Act was passed by the United States congress, providing several types of economic stimuli to boost the country’s economy.
 As a part of the Stimulus Act, Section 179’s aim was to give small businesses an incentive to invest in capital equipment that would grow their businesses.
 Whether you are in a position to purchase or finance a piece of pressroom equipment, the latest update to 179 has expanded the reach of the tax benefit to encourage companies of all sizes to grow.

 Who & What Qualifies?

 Any business that purchases or finances capital equipment in the 2018 fiscal year is eligible for the Section 179 tax deduction.
 The only caveat is that the equipment must be installed and put in service by December 31st, 2018 in order to reap the tax incentives provided by the US federal government.
 The equipment in question can be either new or used.
 This gives converters flexibility to add that printing press they truly need to their operation.
 Whether it is a new standalone piece of equipment or an enhancement to current production units, Section 179 has the ability to support.
 To see a full list of qualifying purchases, we encourage you to visit Section 179’s website.

 How Much Can I Claim?